Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_instructions/GazeElectric/Gaze Electric Tutorial.md

 In order to support the website that will be developed, some initial tables need to be configured in the database.

 However, before you do that, you need to have some background knowledge on databases.
+See here : [[Slides - Databases]]

 ## Initial data